ministryofjustice/security-guidance/policies/operations-security-policy.md

 ### Event logging

-Event logs recording user activities, exceptions, faults and information security events should be produced, kept and regularly reviewed.
+Event logs recording user activities, exceptions, faults and information security events must be produced, kept and regularly reviewed.

 ### Protection of log information

-Logging facilities and log information should be protected against tampering and unauthorised access.
+Logging facilities and log information must be protected against tampering and unauthorised access.

 ### Administrator and operator logs

-System administrator and system operator activities should be logged and the logs protected and regularly reviewed.
+System administrator and system operator activities must be logged and the logs protected and regularly reviewed.

 ### Clock synchronisation

-The clocks of all relevant information processing systems within an organisation or security domain should be synchronised to a single reference time source.
+The clocks of all relevant information processing systems within an organisation or security domain must be synchronised to a single reference time source.

 ## Control of operational software